yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 ~~~~~~

 Keep this code in mind.
 We will translate it into Haskell.
-But before, I need to introduce three simple but useful functions we will use:
+First, however, I need to introduce three simple but useful functions we will use:

 ~~~~~~ {.haskell}
 even :: Integral a => a -> Bool